pohlm01/master-thesis/2_preliminaries.typ

 Three standardized @acme methods exist to verify that a user requesting a certificate has effective control over the domain: the `HTTP-01`, `DNS-01`, and `TLS-ALPN` challenges.
 Each generally works by placing a specific challenge value provided by the @ca in a place that only the domain owner can do.
 As the names suggest, this is either a web page at a specific path, a TXT #gls("dns", long: false) entry, or a specific ALPN protocol in the @tls stack, respectively.
-// Each of them has different advantages and disadvantages,

 // - Used to issue "Domain Validation" (DV) certificates